Current filter:

 Newer VHF Radios may have four digits.

-Knowing the weather and tide conditions can make all the difference to your day out on our harbours and lakes.
+Knowing and respecting the weather and tide conditions can make all the difference to your day out on our harbours and lakes.

 Tide tables can be found in many places; your local fishing shop, your local paper, Coastguard handbooks and, of course, online.